Liverpool's £64m new boy Nunez scores FOUR as Reds rout RB Leipzig in pre-season clash | Goal.com

 Nunez nets four goals on first Liverpool start

-Nunez was guilty of missing clear chances against United and Palace, with some fans subsequently labelling him a "flop" on social media.
+Nunez was guilty of missing clear chances against Manchester United and Crystal Palace, with some fans subsequently labelling him a "flop" on social media.

 The Uruguayan has issued the perfect response to his critics with a clinical display against Leipzig, with his first goal for the Reds coming from the penalty spot.